Colonnade Gray: LRV, Undertones & More!

 If you’ve been with me for a while (bless your heart) you know that I LOVE doing paint colour reviews.
-This where all (okay, SOME) of the insanity that is sloshing around in my brain comes spilling out, and that’s EXACTLY what’s going to happen with Collonade Gray – HOT DAMN I love this colour!
+They’re where all (okay, SOME) of the insanity that’s sloshing around in my brain comes spilling out, and that’s EXACTLY what’s going to happen with Colonnade Gray – HOT DAMN I love this colour!
 And BTW, if you haven’t seen my paint colour reviews on Youtube, you should check them out!

-Look at the contrast with the white trim and the switch plate – this gives you a great idea of the general depth you can expect to see.
+In the above photo, look at the contrast between the white trim and the switch plate – this gives you a great idea of the general depth you can expect to see.